sestus/minimal-mistakes/_posts/2018-12-26-android-youbikey-5-nfc.md

 However, there is still something that's missing: making my passwords available on my Android phone.

-In this post I will address this issue by describing how to utilize the new [Youbikey 5 NFC](https://www.yubico.com/product/yubikey-5-nfc/), my phone's NFC reader and the apps [Openkeychain](https://www.openkeychain.org/) and [Password Store](https://play.google.com/store/apps/details?id=com.zeapo.pwdstore&hl=en_US) in order to bring the power of the Unix Password Manager into my Android phone.
+In this post I will address this issue by describing how to utilize the new [Youbikey 5 NFC](https://www.yubico.com/product/yubikey-5-nfc/), an Android phone with NFC reader and the apps [Openkeychain](https://www.openkeychain.org/) and [Password Store](https://play.google.com/store/apps/details?id=com.zeapo.pwdstore&hl=en_US) in order to bring the power of the Unix Password Manager into Android.
 Let's start!

 ## Setting up the Youbikey

 First of all, let me explain why a Youbikey is needed.
 So if we want to use the Unix password manager on an Android phone, we need to be able to decrypt the files that contain our passwords.
-Now we can do that by copying the private encryption key into the Android phone but IMHO, putting the private key in my phone is not a good idea.
+Now we can do that by copying the private encryption key into the Android phone but IMHO, putting the private key in an phone is not a very good idea.
 That's were Youbikey comes into the picture.
 Using the new [Youbikey 5 NFC](https://www.yubico.com/product/yubikey-5-nfc/) or the older [Youbikey Neo](https://support.yubico.com/support/solutions/articles/15000006494-yubikey-neo) we can have them store our private key(s), making them available to the phone only when needed, via NFC.